Milford Haven: Places of worship

-The people of Milford Haven in 2001 identified themselves as being under 1400 Christian out of near 1900 in total.
-The earliest known religious building in the area was the Benedictine priory, known as Pill Priory, which was dissolved during Henry VIII's reign.
+At the 2011 census, 8,408 of the 13,907 residents (60.5%) of the parish of Milford Haven identified themselves as Christian.
+The earliest known religious building in the area was the Benedictine priory, known as Pill Priory, which was dissolved in Henry VIII's reign.
 Other early buildings included the Catholic St. Thomas à Becket chapel, a later 'beacon church', built around the 12th century which fell into disrepair but was reconsecrated in the 20th century.

-The first religious building raised after Milford Haven was founded was St. Katharine's and St. Peter's, an Anglican church, it is considered to be the town's parish church due to its central position within the town and the fact that it was built by Charles Francis Greville the founder of Milford Haven.
-Other Anglican buildings include St. David's in Hubberston, St. Mary's (1927) and the Church of the Holy Spirit (1971) in Hakin and St. Peter's and St. Cewydd's in Steynton.
-St. David's is a Norman church and is believed to be the oldest building in Milford still in regular use.
-St. Mary's was built in 1927 largely by funds from the local residents of Hakin.
+The first religious building raised after Milford Haven was founded was the Church in Wales church of St. Katharine and St. Peter.
+It is considered the town's parish church due to its central position within the town, and the fact that it was built for Charles Francis Greville, the founder of Milford Haven.
+Other Church in Wales buildings include St. David's in Hubberston, St. Mary's (1927) and the Church of the Holy Spirit (1971) in Hakin, and St. Peter's and St. Cewydd's in Steynton.
+St. David's is a Norman church, and is believed to be the oldest building in Milford still in regular use.
+St. Mary's was built in 1927, largely by funds from the local residents of Hakin.

-In 2000, the church of St. Clare's in Hakin closed, leaving one Roman Catholic church in Milford Haven, St. Francis of Assisi on Priory Road.
+In 2000, the church of St. Clare in Hakin closed, leaving one Roman Catholic church in Milford Haven, St. Francis of Assisi on Priory Road.
 Baptists congregate at North Road Baptist Church, which is one of the older religious buildings of the community, built in 1878.
 The Friends' Meeting House (Quakers), built in 1811 by the original Quaker whalers who were central to the early growth of the town, is in Priory Road.
 Quakers travel from distances around Pembroke to worship at the Friends House.

 Members of both the Methodist and United Reformed Churches now worship at Christ Church in Priory Road, formerly known as Priory Road Methodist Church, which was opened in 1902.
 In recent years the church has drawn together the Methodist Churches in Milford Haven, Hakin Point and Waterston as well as Tabernacle URC to form a new Local Ecumenical Partnership.
 The Tabernacle URC in Charles Street was built in 1910 by D. Edward Thomas & Sons.
 In 2011, when it closed the congregation moved to their new home in Christ Church.
 The Tabernacle URC was purchased by the local Islamic community and is now a fully functioning mosque.